bec-archer/SR80-Manuals/user-manual.md

 #### Category Labels

-The app uses two billing categories throughout: one for labor (repairs that come out of the back), and one for parts (hoses, fittings, and adapters that come out of the front).
+The app uses two billing categories throughout: one for labor (repairs that come out of the back), and one for the hose side of the shop (hoses, fittings, adapters, seals — the stuff that comes out of the front).
 Both of those labels are configurable here, because — it turns out — what things are *called* is apparently a deeply personal decision that is subject to change at any time and without notice.

-Whatever you type into these fields will show up everywhere: job cards, cost breakdowns, reports, all of it.
-The underlying data doesn't change (a hose assembly is still a hose assembly, regardless of what we're calling it this week), so your reports will always be accurate even if the labels aren't.
+Whatever you type into these fields shows up everywhere on the operator side: job cards, cost breakdowns, intake sheets, help text, settings footers, all of it. **Reports are the one exception** — those keep fixed "Labor" and "Hose" terminology no matter what you rename things to, so Jamie's bookkeeping doesn't break every time somebody decides they prefer "Service" or "Parts Counter" this quarter.
+The underlying data doesn't change either (a hose assembly is still a hose assembly, regardless of what we're calling it this week), so reports stay accurate in both label *and* content.

-To update a label, just type the new value and save.
+To update a label, just type the new value and save (tap away from the field, or hit return).
 It takes effect immediately.
 No developers were harmed in the making of this feature (this time).

 ### Manage Lists